 RVing with my dog makes every day more fun.
 But if she got sick in a campground or on the road, we’ve got problems.
 Staffing shortages in the veterinary field are making it harder than ever to get pets into a clinic—especially when you’re visiting unfamiliar areas.
 This doesn’t mean you need to leave your adventure pets home.
-But you should know what to expect if your cat or dog needs care on the road, and how to avoid urgent care visits in the first place.
+But you should know what to expect if your RV pets need care on the road, and how to avoid urgent care visits in the first place.

 RVing Pets and Current Vet Care Obstacles